knpuniversity/gulp/knpu/publishing-fonts.md

 Well, actually, it *shouldn't* work.
 In the inspector, I've got 404 errors for the fontawesome font files.
 The only reason the heart shows up is that I *happen* to have the fontawesome font file installed on my computer.
-But this will be a broken heart for everyone else in the (Jurrassic) world.
+But this will be a broken heart for everyone else in the (Jurassic) world.

 Font Awesome goes up one level from its CSS and looks for a `fonts/` directory.
 Since its code lives in `main.css`, it goes up one level and looks for `fonts/`